 docker-compose -f dind-compose.yml up.

 Can I mix device types in an application?

-It is possible to have devices of different types in the same application, as long as the devices share the same architecture.
+It is possible to have devices of different types in the same application, as long as they have the same or compatible architectures.
 For example, you could have an application with both Raspberry Pi 3 and BeagleBone Black devices, as they both use an ARMv7 processor.
 Or you could have both a Raspberry Pi 3 and a Raspberry Pi Zero, each provisioned with its device specific host OS image, but running the same ARMv6 container image.
 However, you could not have any Intel NUC devices as part of the same application, as those devices have x86-64 processors.

 Regardless of type, all devices in your fleet will get the same container images.
 This means that if you have mixed device types you'll need to use an architecture-specific base image in your Dockerfile, rather than one based on device type.

 How do I push a new git repo to an application?

 If you have pushed a repository called project-A to your application and at a later stage you would like to push a new project called project-B, you can do this by adding the application remote ( git remote add balena <USERNAME>@git.balena-cloud.com:<USERNAME>/<APPNAME>.git) to